Vansh24endl/G-F-G/README.md

 # G-F-G

-It is the repositories to show my programming & logical skills to solving the programming problem on G-F-G platform
+<b>It is the repositories to show my programming & logical skills to solving the programming problem on G-F-G platform </b>